Reception - Fountains & Fitzwilliam

 Personal, Social and Emotional Development

-Through daily activities, experiences and conversations, children will identify and moderate their own feelings socially and emotionally.
+Children will continue to manage their own needs and identify and moderate their own feelings socially and emotionally.

 Literacy (Reading and Writing)